geminiwen/mcp-wechat-moments/README.md

 We need cliclick to emulate mouse click event
 > brew install cliclick

-Use uv to install this packages
+Use uvx to install this packages
-> uv install mcp-wechat-moments
+> uvx mcp-wechat-moments

 # Configuration & Usage
 Use client like Cherry Studio

 ![intro](misc/intro.png)

-or

-> uvx mcp-wechat-moments

 ## Auto Publish